Worshiptainment

 modern worship photo

-modern worship photoWorshiptainment is a term coined by tradition-bound “heresy hunters” on the Internet to attack the modern worship movement.
-While none of us — especially me! — can discern their hearts and minds, their words can certainly give us a good idea of their thought processes because “out of the abundance of the heart, the mouth speaks” (Matthew 12:34).
-This article was instigated by a plethora of YouTube videos accusing certain worship songs and styles as being theologically unsound at one end of the accusational spectrum passing through outright heresy and on to idol worship on the other.
+modern worship photoWorshiptainment is a term coined by tradition-bound “heresy hunters” on the Internet to attack modern worship.
+While none of us — especially me! — can discern their hearts and minds, their words can certainly give us a good idea of their thought processes because “out of the abundance of the heart, the mouth speaks” (see Matthew 12:34).

 My Own Journey with Christian Music

 I was raised as a Lutheran for my entire childhood and adolescence.
 This was back in the days before most Lutheran synods had assimilated the humanist ideologies of modern pop culture to the point where they can no longer be called “Christian” in my humble opinion.
-Back when I was a practicing Lutheran, their slide into spiritual irrelevancy had already begun, but for the most part they still clung to orthodox Christian doctrine.
+Back when I was a practicing Lutheran, their slide into heterodoxy and spiritual irrelevancy had already begun, but for the most part they still clung to orthodox Christian doctrine.
 So I grew up singing the great old hymns of the faith, such as A Mighty Fortress Is Our God, Onward Christian Soldiers, Crown Him With Many Crowns, and All Hail the Power of Jesus’ Name.
-The sole instrumental accompaniment was by garden-variety church organs (sadly none of them were pipe organs, one of my favorite instruments).
+The sole instrumental accompaniment was garden-variety church organs (sadly none of them were pipe organs, one of my favorite musical instruments).

 After I received the New Birth as a young GI in then-West-Germany, I was exposed to an even broader selection of classic hymns such as Amazing Grace, O For A Thousand Tongues, How Great Thou Art, Christ The Solid Rock, It Is Well With My Soul, and a host of others.

 free thinkers memeOnce I returned to civvy-street and began participating in the Charismatic Renewal of the 1970s, I added Christian Contemporary Music originating out of the Jesus Movement and Calvary Chapel.
 Those artists included Love Song, Children of the Day, The 2nd Chapter of Acts, Amy Grant, and Honeytree, among others.
+One of my favorites from this era is Amy Grant’s El Shaddai.

 Then Christian Rock was added to that mix.
-This included Phil Keaggy, Larry Norman, Randy Stonehill, Sweet Comfort Band, Petra, and Resurrection (later Rez) Band.
-One of my favorites from this era is Amy Grant’s El Shaddai.
+Such artists included Phil Keaggy, Larry Norman, Randy Stonehill, Sweet Comfort Band, DeGarmo & Key, Petra, and Resurrection (later Rez) Band.
 My favorite rock song from that timeframe is the late Larry Norman’s “Why Should the Devil Have All The Good Music?”
 I still have and play many of their albums.

 During that same time, I was also loosely associated with the three Christian rock bands ministering in El Paso, Texas: Messiah, Pentecost, Revelation Band.
 I attended — and occasionally ran sound and/or roadied for — almost every concert they played for several years.
 Two members of Messiah are my friends to this day.

-Fascinatingly, ever since the 1970s, many contemporary worship leaders have paid homage to the old hymns I’ve listed above, so I’m far from the only modern worshipper who recognizes and celebrates the validity of those classic works.
+Fascinatingly, ever since the 1970s, many contemporary worship leaders and composers have paid homage to the old hymns I’ve listed above, so I’m far from the only modern worshipper who recognizes and celebrates the validity of those classic works.

 Bottom line?
 I have been worshipping Jesus employing every musical style represented on that list for almost 70 years and counting.
 My favorite era by far is the one in which we currently find ourselves, though I can easily worship in any genre opportunity provides.